Gleyber Torres Player Props: Yankees vs. Dodgers

 Gleyber Torres At The Plate

-- Torres has eight doubles, a triple, nine home runs and 25 walks while batting .267.
+- Torres is batting .262 with eight doubles, a triple, nine home runs and 25 walks.

-- Torres enters this game on a 12-game hitting streak.
-Over the course of his last outings, he's hitting .304.

-- He has homered in 14.0% of his games this year, and 3.7% of his chances at the plate.
+- He has homered in 13.8% of his games this season, and 3.6% of his trips to the dish.

-- Torres has had at least one RBI in 26.3% of his games this year (15 of 57), with two or more RBI eight times (14.0%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 25.9% of his games this year, Torres has driven in at least one run.
+In eight of those games (13.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored in 29 of 57 games this year, and more than once 7 times.
+- He has scored in 50.0% of his games this year, with two or more runs scored in 12.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.